-Our plan has Medication Adherence and Quality Assurance programs to help you receive safe and timely care.
+Our plan has Medication Quality Assurance programs to help you receive safe and timely care.

 Getting your medications filled on time and taking them as your doctor directs is an important part of staying healthy.
 Not taking your medication on time can cause your health to get worse.
 There are some easy ways we can help you stay on track and feeling well.

 - Call us, your doctor or pharmacy about drugs to treat your condition that cost less.

 - Ask your pharmacy if they offer 90-day refills or home delivery to save you time.

 - Check with your pharmacy about auto refills to remind you when your order is ready.

 - Save trips to the pharmacy by having all your drugs filled on the same day.

 - For drugs you take regularly, sign up for our mail order pharmacy service to ship orders to your home.